penske-media-corp/pmc-vvv/README.md

 that were previously provisioned, but it does remove the site's hosts entry, restricting access to only WP-CLI.

-## Updating `config.yml`

-This repo includes a node script that generates `config.yml`.
-It handles the boilerplate configuration while supporting the configuration options relevant to PMC.

-1. Update `sites.json` as needed.
-   1. If adding a new site, its entry in the array should be keyed by the primary domain.
-The list is ordered alphabetically!

-      Below is a configuration that illustrates the available options:
-      ```json
-      "example.com": {
-        "site_title_prefix": "Example",
-        "theme_repo": "git@bitbucket.org:penskemediacorp/pmc-spark.git",
-        "theme_slug": "",
-        "parent_theme_slug": "pmc-core-v2",
-        "grandchild_theme_repo": "",
-        "theme_dir_uses_vip": false
-      }
-      ```

-      Notes:
-        * `theme_slug` is optional.
-When omitted, the theme repo's slug is used;
-          in the above example, the slug would be `pmc-spark`.
-        * `grandchild_theme_repo` is optional and is used for international sites, such as Robb Report UK.
-        * `theme_dir_uses_vip` defaults to `false` and can be omitted unless set `true`.
-1. If necessary, run `npm install`.
-1. Run `node generate-config.js`.
-1. Commit the `sites.json` and `config.yml` changes.

 ## HTTPS (SSL)

 To match production, all local environments are configured to use HTTPS URLs.